AshurAxelR/JParsedown/readme.md

 If the page does not contain any headers, `title` will be `null`.

 > **Note:** The Markdown in the title is not stripped or processed.

+### MD Links Conversion

+Github documentation may have links between MD files like `[see other file](file.md#anchor)`.
+When converting documentation to static HTML pages, it is often desired to convert these links to respective HTML files, i.e. `[see other file](file.html#anchor)`.

+JParsedown provides a function `setMdUrlReplacement(String)` that tells what replacement to use for `.md` extensions.
+For example, `setMdUrlReplacement(".html")` will replace `.md` in URL links with `.html`.

+> The conversion is applied only to relative URLs, i.e. the ones that do not contain colon `:` character.

+Use `setMdUrlReplacement(null)` to disable conversion (default behaviour).

 ### Performance